University: University of Sussex

 What do you most/least enjoy about your career and why?

-I most enjoy working with my team – so much so that, despite me being convinced as a Latham trainee (and, admittedly, as an associate) that someone would realise I had no idea what as I was doing and frogmarch me to the door, I’m still here after more than 10 years!
+I most enjoy working with my team – so much so that, despite me being convinced as a Latham trainee (and, admittedly, as a partner) that someone would realise I had no idea what I was doing and frogmarch me to the door, I’m still here after more than 10 years!
 There is a great team atmosphere and as no two deals are the same, we are always doing something different which is exciting.
 That also means you are often looking at a deal, or your client’s challenges, with a fresh pair of eyes and so it’s always a school day.

 What makes your firm stand out from the rest?